forta-network/forta-api/example_queries/blockchain_project.md

 ## What information will I get?

 This query will return details of a specific blockchain project.
 The original data source is at [ethereums-lists/contracts github repository](https://github.com/ethereum-lists/contracts#projects-entries).
+If your project doesn't exist or is out of date, please add or update the information in the github repository ([instructions](https://github.com/ethereum-lists/contracts#contributing)).

 ## How to execute this query?